0x80/isolate-package/README.md

 You can deploy to Firebase from multiple packages in your monorepo, so I advise you to co-locate your `firebase.json` file with the source code, and not place it in the root of the monorepo.
-If you do want to keep the firebase config in the root, some additional configuration is required, so read on.
+If you do want to keep the firebase config in the root, read the instructions for [deploying to Firebase from the root](#deploying-to-firebase-from-the-root).

 In order to deploy to Firebase, the `functions.source` setting in `firebase.json` needs to point to the isolated output folder, which would be